Annual Conference 2025

 4. Nelson Mandela Rules

-For Theme Four, we encourage submissions that address broader areas impacting corrections practice, including those derived from the Nelson Mandela Rules:
+For Theme Four, we encourage submissions that address broader areas impacting corrections practice, with a focus on those derived from the Nelson Mandela Rules and reform efforts aimed at enhancing actual compliance of prison management with this universally recognized set of minimum standards:

-• Human Rights and Dignity: Ensuring compliance with international standards for the humane treatment of incarcerated individuals.
+• Human Rights and Dignity: Ensuring compliance with key safeguards embodied in international standards for the humane treatment of incarcerated individuals

-• Equality and Non-Discrimination: Addressing disparities in the treatment of women, minorities, and other marginalized groups in corrections.
+• Non-Discrimination: Addressing treatment disparities and responding to the special needs of women, minorities and other marginalized groups in corrections.

-• Rehabilitation and Reintegration: Strategies to foster personal growth and reintegration into society, including social connections and employment opportunities.
+• Social reintegration: Multi-agency strategies to foster social reintegration prospects, including through social connections and employment opportunities.

 Submission Guidelines